‘I don’t love you as if you were a rose of salt, topaz,

 The island of Antiparos - credits: Christophe Anagno/Shutterstock.com

-Since you’ve made it all the way to Paros, it would be a waste not to explore the little island that is located less than one nautical mile opposite of Paros, Antiparos.
-The unmatched allure of Antiparos, long with its old-time aesthetic and tranquil energy make it an ideal destination for couples that look to enjoy the company of one another in a much more quiet setting than Paros.
-Despite being only 35 square km, Antiparos is rich in things to do, offering striking sandy beaches with crystal-clear waters, traditional taverns, cozy cafes, tourist shops and hip bars to its visitors.
+Since you’ve made it all the way to Paros island, it would be a waste not to explore the little island that is located less than one nautical mile opposite Paros, Antiparos.
+The unmatched allure of Antiparos, along with its old-time aesthetic and tranquil energy make it an ideal destination for couples that look to enjoy the company of one another in a much more quiet setting than Paros.
+Despite being only 35 square km, Antiparos is rich in things to do, offering striking sandy beaches with crystal-clear waters, traditional taverns, cozy cafes, tourist shops, and hip bars to its visitors.

-Choosing your honeymoon destination is a big decision; it's what you'll remember through the years as your first time as a married couple.
+For more tips check our ultimate honeymoon in Greece guide!
+Choosing your romantic getaway destination is a big decision; it's what you'll remember through the years as your first time as a married couple.
 Lucky for you, Paros is made for honeymooners.
-Pack your bags, wear your sunscreen and come to this striking Greek island to bask in your love.
+Pack your bags, wear your sunscreen and come to this striking Greek island to bask in your love!